Tuesday, 31 December 2019

 Dudley Stamp.jpg

 Another geographical great was President this year.
-One whose work is still referenced today.
+One whose work is still referenced today, and who was very prolific and started young.

 Just two years after H. J. Fleure, we had another geographical 'big hitter'.